cl-library-docs/common-lisp-libraries/docs/postmodern.md

 Generic Function: (database-error-query condition)
 ```

 ### database-exists-p

 ```lisp
 Function: (database-exists-p database-name)
 ```

+→ boolean

-Determine if a particular database exists.
+Checks to see if a particular database exists.

 ### database-size

 ```lisp
 Function: (database-size &optional (name nil))
 ```

+→ list

-Given the name of a database, will return the name, a pretty-print string of
+Given the name of a database, will return the name, a pretty-print
-the size of the database and the size in bytes.
-If a database name is not provided,
+string of the size of the database and the size in bytes.
+If a database
-it will return the result for the currently connected database.
+name is not provided, it will return the result for the currently
+connected database.

 ### database-version

 ```lisp
 Function: (database-version)
 ```

+→ string

 Returns the version of the current postgresql database.

-### db-null

 ### define-dao-finalization